Engine Lathe Basics 211

 spindle

-The part of the headstock that rotates the workpiece.
-The spindle can be mounted with a faceplate or other workholding device to support the workpiece.
+A component of a lathe's headstock that rotates the workpiece.
+The spindle can be mounted with a workholding device to support the workpiece.

 spindle speed

-The speed of a machine spindle.
-Spindle speed is measured in revolutions per minute.
+The rate at which the machine spindle rotates.
+Spindle speed is typically measured in revolutions per minute (rpm).

 station toolholder

 A type of toolholder, also called a 4-position toolholder, that allows the mounting of four different tools at once on a lathe.
-These tools can then be selected by the lathe operator as required.
+Station toolholders allow for quick tool changes and efficient machining operations.

 surface feet per minute